Using ecommpay payments for PrestaShop CMS

 To set up the plug-in parameters, proceed as follows:

-1. Go to the plug-in operation parameters in the PrestaShop interface.
+- Go to the plug-in operation parameters in the PrestaShop interface.

 For this, proceed as follows:

-1. Select the Modules section and the Module Manager item in the IMPROVE section of the navigation menu.
+- Select the Modules section and the Module Manager item in the IMPROVE section of the navigation menu.

-2. Search for the ecommpay payments plug-in on the page that opens and click the Configure button in the corresponding line.
+- Search for the ecommpay payments plug-in on the page that opens and click the Configure button in the corresponding line.

-• Project ID—the production project identifier.;
+- Project ID—the production project identifier.

-• Secret key—the production project key.;
+- Secret key—the production project secret key.

-Note: If during testing the fields Title and Description were used for notifying customers about ongoing testing activities, when switching the plug-in to production mode, it is important to remove the notifications.
+- Description—the text displayed to the customers when they select a certain payment method.Note: If during testing the fields Title and Description were used for notifying customers about ongoing testing activities, when switching to work in the production project, it is important to remove the notifications.

 Processing purchases